Flow Cytometric Analysis of Jurkat cells. CD3e Mouse Monoclonal Antibody (CRIS-7) followed by goat anti-mouse IgG-CF488 (blue); isotype control (red).

-Immunofluorescence Analysis of Jurkat cells labeling CD3e with CD3e Mouse Monoclonal Antibody (CRIS-7) followed by Goat anti-Mouse IgG-CF488 (Green).
-The nuclear counterstain is Reddot (Red).
+Immunofluorescence Analysis of PFA-fixed Jurkat cells.
+CD3e Mouse Monoclonal Antibody (CRIS-7) followed by goat anti-mouse IgG-CF488 (cyan).
+Nuclei stained with RedDot (red).

 SDS-PAGE Analysis Purified CD3e Mouse Monoclonal Antibody (CRIS-7).
 Confirmation of Integrity and Purity of Antibody.